jeremypetrequin/jsMovieclip/README.md

 var movieclip = new JSMovieclip(document.getElementById('my-element'), params);
 ````

-First parameter may be a DOM element, an array of DOM elements, a jQuery (or Zepto..) object, a NodeList...
+First parameter can be a DOM element, an array of DOM elements, a jQuery (or Zepto..) object, a NodeList...

-Second parameter is options, it can be :
+Second parameters are options, they can be :
 ````javascript
 {
     framerate : 25,